 You do not have to display your certificate.

 7.3 Can I use the MGD Register to check that someone else is registered for MGD

 Yes.
 Paragraph 7.1 explains how to make a registration enquiry.
 If you want to know about registration for premises that are not someone’s principal place of business you will also need know their principal place of business in addition to their full name or company name.

 You are advised to keep records of registration enquires.
 To do this, print the results of your enquiry using the print facility.
 The print copy will show the date.

-You should write to HMRC with the correct information.
-The address to write to is:
+You should write to the gambling duties registration address with the correct information.

 If registration details are incorrect, we may update the details providing that we have the relevant information.
 We will tell the registered person about any changes within 7 business days of them being made.